Great Society: The War on Poverty

 The most ambitious and controversial part of the Great Society was its initiative to end poverty.
 The Kennedy Administration had been contemplating a federal effort against poverty.
 Johnson, who, as a teacher, had observed extreme poverty in Texas among Latino-Americans, launched an "unconditional war on poverty" in the first months of his presidency with the goal of eliminating hunger, illiteracy, and unemployment from American life.
-The centerpiece of the war on poverty was the Economic Opportunity Act of 1964, which created an Office of Economic Opportunity (OEO) to oversee a variety of community-based antipoverty programs.
+The centerpiece of the War on Poverty was the Economic Opportunity Act of 1964, which created an Office of Economic Opportunity (OEO) to oversee a variety of community-based antipoverty programs.

-Federal funds were provided for special education schemes in slum areas, including help in paying for books and transport, while financial aid was also provided for slum clearances and rebuilding city areas.
+Federal funds were provided for special education schemes in slum areas, including help in paying for books and transport, while financial aid was also provided for slum clearances and urban renewal.
 In addition, the Appalachian Regional Development Act of 1965 created jobs in one of the most impoverished regions of the country.
 The Economic Opportunity Act of 1964 provided various methods through which young people from poor homes could receive job training and higher education.
-A clause was also written into the Act to make sure (as noted by one observer) that community action programs meet the real needs of the poor.”
+A clause was also written into the Act to make sure (as noted by one observer) that "community action programs meet the real needs of the poor".

 The OEO reflected a fragile consensus among policymakers that the best way to deal with poverty was not simply to raise the incomes of the poor but to help them better themselves through education, job training, and community development.
 Central to its mission was the idea of "community action", the participation of the poor in framing and administering the programs designed to help them.